adbar/courlan/README.rst

     “Given that the bandwidth for conducting crawls is neither infinite nor free, it is becoming essential to crawl the Web in not only a scalable, but efficient way, if some reasonable measure of quality or freshness is to be maintained.”
 (Edwards et al. 2001)

-This library provides an additional “brain” for web crawling, scraping and management of web pages:
+This library provides an additional “brain” for web crawling, scraping and document management:

-- Avoid loosing bandwidth capacity and processing time for pages which are probably not worth the effort.
+- Save bandwidth and processing time by steering clear of pages deemed low-value
-- Stay away from pages with little text content or explicitly target synoptic pages to gather links.
+- Identify specific pages based on language or text content
+- Pinpoint synoptic pages for efficient link gathering

-Using content and language-focused filters, Courlan helps navigating the Web so as to improve the resulting document collections.
-Additional functions include straightforward domain name extraction and URL sampling.
+Courlan facilitates web navigation through a set of content and language-focused filters, enhancing the quality of resulting document collections.
+Additional functions include effortless URL management, robust validation, and intelligent sampling.

 Features